 Second only to clowns that hide in drains, throwing an event that no-one comes to is an event planner’s greatest fear.
 Just picture it: everything is in place, your suppliers are ready, and the wifi is actually working – and no-one turns up.
-But never fear, we spoke to our genius Events Matchmaker Jeanine Howton and she gave us her crowd pulling ideas, tips to increase event registration and ways to improve ticket sales.
+But never fear, we spoke to the Canvas co-founder Sascha Michel and he gave us his crowd pulling ideas, tips to increase event registration and ways to improve ticket sales.
 Here’s how to get people to actually come to your corporate event:

 Picking the right time of year is critical – your main goal is to choose a time when people don’t have a lot of other fun stuff going on that they’re going to go to instead.
 So avoid November and December because you’ll be competing against Christmas parties and you’re going to lose that fight.
 Equally January isn’t ideal; people have only just got back to their desk, and the idea of going to another event by this point is probably filling them with dread.

 I wouldn’t recommend any months with reliably good weather, because if the sun comes out everyone will be telling their boss they’re at your event when actually they’re in the park.

 February through April, as well as September and October, are perfect.
 In fact, they’re so perfect they’re often very busy months for corporate events – so get in there early.
 It’s the ideal time now to start planning for a September or October event; you’ll have a chance of snagging the best speakers and the most engaged guests as well as the best venues.

 The right venue can have a whopping impact on your event registrations.
 Iconic spaces – think out-of-hours at the Natural History Museum, or the stunning views at the Sky Garden – both have massive crowd-pulling appeal.